nkicsl/PRAD/README.md

 ---

 ## 📌 Citation
-If you find our work helpful, please cite us:
+If you find our work helpful, please star this repository and cite our paper:

 ```bibtex
 @article{zhou2025prad,